 Like most technology, thermostats have undergone a revolution in the last decade.
 Manual thermostats have been replaced with smart, programmable systems that enable a number of cost-saving applications.
 Chances are if your home’s thermostat is a decade old or more, it may be time for a replacement.

 Not only will updating your existing thermostat offer new functionalities – like remote access via a computer or smartphone – but it can also help you save money on your heating and cooling bill each month.
 The reason is simple: New thermostats enable homeowners to personalize settings easier.

 For example, with a programmable system, it’s possible to set settings for specific times of day and days of the week, which can have a noticeable effect on your energy bill.
-In fact, the Environmental Protection Agency estimates that using proper settings throughout the day – for instance, adjusting your settings 7-10 degrees back while you sleep – can result in a 5 to 15 percent savings on your energy bill each year.
+In fact, the Environmental Protection Agency estimates that using proper settings throughout the day – for instance, adjusting your settings 7-10 degrees back while you sleep – can result in a 5% to 15% savings on your energy bill each year.

 There are two specific ways a new thermostat can save you money.
 For one, your existing system may be out of date, resulting in inefficient heating or cooling throughout the home.
 Secondly, the system may be poorly placed, resulting in incorrect readings.